dcparsons/azure-iot-action/README.md

-# Microsoft Azure IOT Hub - C2D Action
+# Microsoft Azure IoT Hub - C2D Action

 This action allows you to send a Cloud-to-Device message as part of your Github Actions CI/CD workflow.